mvdan/unparam/README.md

 	go get -u mvdan.cc/unparam

-Reports unused function parameters in your code.
+Reports unused function parameters and results in your code.

+It also reports parameters that always receive the same values, results that always return the same values and results that are never used.

 To minimise false positives, it ignores:

 * Unnamed and underscore parameters
-* Funcs whose signature matches a reachable func type
-* Funcs whose signature matches a reachable interface method
+* Funcs that may satisfy an interface
-* Funcs that have empty bodies
+* Funcs that may satisfy a function signature
-* Funcs that will almost immediately panic or return constants
+* Funcs that are stubs (empty, only error, only return constants, etc)

 False positives can still occur by design.
-The aim of the tool is to be as precise as possible - if you find any, file a bug.
+The aim of the tool is to be as precise as possible - if you find any mistakes, file a bug.

-Note that "reachable" means func signatures found in top-level declarations in each package and all of its direct dependencies.
-The tool ignores transitive dependencies and local signatures.